Glenda Ritz

 Glenda Neubauer Ritz (born 1954) is an American educator and politician who formerly served as the former Superintendent of Public Instruction for Indiana.
 She was elected in 2012, defeating incumbent Superintendent Tony Bennett.
 She was the first Democrat to serve in the office in 40 years and the first Democrat to win any down ballot race in the state since 1996.
-She, along with Senator Joe Donnelly, are the most recent Democrats to been elected to statewide office in Indiana.
+She, along with Senator Joe Donnelly, are the most recent Democrats to be elected to statewide office in Indiana.

 On June 4, 2015, Ritz declared she would run for governor in 2016.
 On August 7, 2015, Ritz announced that she would no longer seek the nomination for governor, but rather seek re-election for Superintendent of Public Instruction.
 Ritz was defeated by Republican challenger Jennifer McCormick.

 Early life and education

 Glenda Sue Neubauer was born in 1954 in Lafayette, Indiana, to Mr. and Mrs. James L. Neubauer.
 She graduated from Jefferson High School.
 She holds bachelor's and master's degrees in education from Ball State University, and received a second master's degree in library science from Indiana University–Purdue University Indianapolis.
 She has been married to Gary Ritz of Pendleton, Indiana, since 1977.
 The couple resides in Carmel, Indiana, and has two adult sons, named Brandon and Philip.